addisonwang2013/evdistill/README.md

 ## EvDistill: Asynchronous Events to End-task Learning via Bidirectional Reconstruction-guided Cross-modal Knowledge Distillation (CVPR'21)

 ## Citation
-if you find this resource helpful, please cite the paper as follows:
+If you find this resource helpful, please cite the paper as follows:

 ```bash
 @article{wangevdistill,